faciledictu/frontend-dev-memo/docs/react/virtual-dom.md

 # Virtual DOM

 Operations on the real DOM can be slow and resource-intensive.
-So libraries like React uses the Virtual DOM whis is a lightweight copy of the real DOM one.
+So libraries like React use the Virtual DOM which is a lightweight copy of the real DOM one.

 It acts as an intermediary, allowing efficient updates to the user interface.
 When a change occurs in the application's state, the Virtual DOM updates first.